-Service the battery as necessary.
+Service the batteries as necessary.
 If an automatic transfer switch is installed without a built-in charge circuit, connect a separate battery charger.
+A battery charger is required when the PowerCommand control is set to the Power On (awake) mode.